London Underground 1920 Stock: Background

-Following the end of the First World War, consideration was given to how improvements to the service on the Underground could be improved.
+Following the end of the First World War, consideration was given to how the Underground service could be improved.
 One of the main factors in the slow running of the service was the time taken at stations to close all the doors or gates.
 In order to address this issue, a batch of 20 trailer and 20 control trailer cars was ordered from Cammell Laird in 1919.
 These were the first vehicles to be designed with air-operated doors.

 In order to make up complete trains of air-operated stock, twenty "Gate Stock" driving motor cars, built in France in 1906, were reconstructed with air doors, and were normally formed into six-car trains.
 The cars were the forerunners to the Standard Stock, which became the most prolific group of tube stock to operate on the system, thanks in part to the Trade Facilities Act 1921.
 This was a government initiative to fund projects which would create employment in the aftermath of the First World War, and enabled the Treasury to inject £5 million into the Underground.